stevetaq/stevetaq.github.io/landing.md

         <header class="major">
             <h2>Projects</h2>
         </header>
-        <p>"Here are the various project I have been working on recently. largely all highlighting my proficeincy in Programming and project management.
-With a focus on the intersection of technology and finance, my projects showcase my ability to develop innovative solutions, automate processes, and analyze data for informed decision-making in various financial domains.".</p>
+        <p>Here are the various project I have been working on recently, largely all highlighting my proficiency in programming and project management.
+With a focus on the intersection of technology and sports, my projects showcase my ability to develop innovative solutions, automate processes, and analyze data for informed decision-making in various domains.</p>
     </div>
 </section>